Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-86-into-the-fold.md

 They both knew what a tragedy that could become one day, too.

 So, he mingled.
-He had a special enjoyment for the younger folk present---who didn’t love kids?---but his *attention* was mostly focused on the meta-game.
+He had a special enjoyment for the younger folk present - who didn’t love kids? - but his *attention* was mostly focused on the meta-game.
 Every time a major player selected a dance partner, or dragged over somebody new to meet, or excused themselves to go get refreshments, or made an introduction…

 Pieces on the Strategem board, moved simultaneously by masters.
 There was nothing so crass as talk of treaty, alliance, the war, or anything like that, but even so, bonds were being forged tonight.